mendelgordon/Search-it/README.md

  adding a loading spinner.
- adding videos to the searchposts and displaypost pages. adding marked-react to the comments so you can see markdown. managing some of the state with rtk. (not sure if I actually need to do this)
+ adding videos to the searchposts and displaypost pages. managing some of the state with rtk. (not sure if I actually need to do this)

 ## Setup